roman-milk/roman-milk.github.io/aunt-hazels-hairy-pussy.md

  'That was bad," the woman purred, cum-spattered fingers pushed into her opening.

  Unable to stop myself I crouched low over my aunt's body, my mouth going to hers.
 Our lips touched and, following the briefest hesitation – a stiffening of her muscles and a gasp of surprise – Hazel relaxed and breathed a sigh into my open mouth.
 We kissed, Hazel's tongue sliding over mine.
 I felt my aunt's fingers close around my cock and jerked my head back, breaking that first kiss to stare at the hand squeezing me.
-Report_Story #5